10 a.m. to 2 p.m.

 VISITING THE RESOURCE CENTER

 Researchers are welcome to visit the Atwood Resource Center in person during our open hours to consult materials in the collections.
 New users will be asked to present photo identification and complete a researcher registration form and statement of release.
-Click here to download the Resource Center's Researcher Guidelines.
+Resource Center's Researcher Guidelines are also available for download.

 The museum holds about 500,000 historic photographs and a small collection of paper documents pertaining to the history of Alaska and the circumpolar north, with special emphasis on the Cook Inlet region.
 New collections are added every year.